-Reading stories from these fine bloggers I realized — hey, we’re doing that, too!
+Reading stories from these fine bloggers, I realized — hey, we’re doing that, too!

 1) We Moved to a Single Income

 We have decided to prioritize family and time spent together over our pursuit of FI.
-Don’t get me wrong, we still have a high bar set for our financial goals, just not at the expense of things that are really important.
+Don’t get me wrong, we still have a high bar set for our financial goals, just not at the expense of important things.

 2) We Give Away 10% of Our Take Home Pay